debops/debops/docs/ansible/roles/users/defaults-detailed.rst

 ``create_home``
   Optional, boolean.
 If ``True``, the role will create the home directory for a given user account if it doesn't exist already.
-If not specified, home directory is created by default by the `Ansible user module`_.
+If not specified, home directory is created by default by the `Ansible ansible.builtin.user module`_.

 ``move_home``
   Optional, boolean.
 If ``True`` and the managed user account already exists,